Lester Patrick: Pacific Coast Hockey Association

 Buoyed by an influx of players from the east (16 of the 23 players in the PCHA's first season had played in the NHA previously), the league did well and demonstrated early it could be a serious challenger to the supremacy of the NHA.

 The Patrick Arena in 1912.
-It was built and owned by the Patrick family, it hosted three games of the 1925 Stanley Cup Finals.
+It was built and owned by the Patrick family, it hosted three games of the 1925 Stanley Cup Final.
 It burned down in 1929.

 Prior to the start of the 1913–14 Patrick broke a bone in his left arm, keeping him from playing until mid-way through the season, though he continued to serve as coach.
 Victoria started the season badly, but with Patrick returning they finished strong and won the league championship, with 10 wins in 16 games.
 Patrick played eight of the games, and had ten points.
 With a new agreement reached between the PCHA and NA, Victoria played the NHA champions, the Toronto Blueshirts, for the Cup.
 The teams played a best-of-five series, which Toronto won 3 games to 0.
 Patrick played all three games and had two goals.

 In January 1916 the Victoria Arena was commandeered by the Canadian military for use as a training facility for new recruits.
 Prior to the 1916–17 Patrick moved his team from Victoria to Spokane, Washington, where they were renamed the Spokane Canaries.
 The reason for the move is not clear, though MacLeod speculates that Patrick thought the military may allow the team to continue to use it, which was not to be the case.
 After that season the Canaries were disbanded, and Patrick joined the Stanley Cup champion Seattle Metropolitans.

 The Aristocrats were revived in 1918 as the Victoria Cougars, and Patrick took over as player-manager.
 Despite playing in only about half the games, he retired as a player after the 1922 season.
 Remaining with the Cougars as head coach, Patrick became the last non-NHL coach to win the Stanley Cup in 1925.

 In January 1926 Patrick returned to the ice for the Cougars in an effort to help the team, which was playing poorly.